 In December 2022, the Fund entered into a Revolving Credit Facility (the "Credit Agreement") with Barclays Bank PLC, Goldman Sachs Lending Partners LLC and Wells Fargo Bank N.A. in the amount of \$250,000,000.
 The interest rate on Benchmark Advances under the Credit Agreement is the Secured Overnight Financing Rate ("SOFR") plus applicable margin of (a) 3.05% for borrowings in U.S. dollars or (b) 3.00% for borrowings in currencies other than U.S dollars and Sterling.
 The Fund pays a non-usage fee equal to 0.35% per annum on the daily unused portion of the committed line.
-The Credit Agreement matures on December 15, 2023, subject to extension options.
-At June 30, 2023, the Fund had no borrowings outstanding under the Credit Agreement.
+In October 2023, the Fund extended the Credit Agreement for two years through December 15, 2025.
+The Credit Agreement also has a one year extension option through December 15, 2026.
+At June 30, 2024, the Fund had no borrowings outstanding under the Credit Agreement.
 Under the terms of the Credit Agreement, the Fund is subject to customary affirmative and negative covenants.
-As of June 30, 2023, the Fund was in compliance with all of its covenants.
+As of June 30, 2024, the Fund was in compliance with all of its covenants.

-With respect to these borrowings, during the six months ended June 30, 2023, the average dollar amount of borrowings on the days that the Fund had a loan outstanding was \$21,280,000 at an average interest rate of 7.677%.
-Interest expense of \$1,822,337 connection with these borrowings is included on the Consolidated Statement of Operations.
+With respect to these borrowings, during the six months ended June 30, 2024, the average dollar amount of borrowings on the days that the Fund had a loan outstanding was \$12,347,826 at an average interest rate of 8.375%.
+Interest expense of \$865,799 connection with these borrowings is included on the Consolidated Statement of Operations.